Set Up a Mapp Connect Automation Event

 External Event Setup with Custom Integrations

-With custom integration, you have the possibility to trigger a Whiteboard automation in Mapp Engage with events that you define in your third-party apps.
-For most apps, you need to create those events in the app, and configure the integration in Mapp Engage accordingly.
+With custom integration, you can trigger a Whiteboard automation in Mapp Engage with events that you define in your third-party apps.
+For most apps, you need to create those events in the app and configure the integration in Mapp Engage accordingly.
 Below, we describe the process of setting up 3rd party app - external - events within Mapp Engage.

 To create events in your 3rd party app, refer to its online help.
 Below, you will find an example of an API call.